 for the purpose of —

-(c) exploring for petroleum; or
+(c) exploring for petroleum or geothermal energy resources; or

-(d) carrying out operations for the recovery of petroleum,
+(d) carrying out operations for the recovery of petroleum or geothermal energy,

 unless the consent in writing of the Minister has been first obtained.

 (2) Consent may be given for the purposes of subsection (1) subject to the inclusion in the permit, drilling reservation, access authority, special prospecting authority, lease or licence of such conditions as the Minister thinks fit and specifies in the consent.